 To make it easier to get started I decided I would call these more frequent sexual interludes “quickies" requiring less intense attention to timing, mood-setting and foreplay.
 A sort of in and out if you will.
 I would shut the door while the kids were watching TV and lead him into the bathroom.
 I set my alarm 5 minutes early and woke him naked.
 We decided to include a vibrator in our everyday sex, ensuring that we could both be satisfied in a reasonable amount of time.

 Seven years later we have sex 5 to 7 times a week.
 Nothing like the tangled sheets of our early days, but from what I can tell from book club far more than our peers.

-He feels the kind connections that he craves.
+He feels the kind of connections that he craves.
 He looks at me with love, strokes my hair and asks me questions.
-For less than 30 minutes a day I have my chef and Sherpa.
-Beyond that I have a friend and supporter whose physical affection I no longer rebuke.
+I have my chef and partner.
+Beyond that, I have a friend and supporter whose physical affection I no longer rebuke.
 I also have orgasms at the hand of my husband, and that makes us both happy.

 This article was originally published on The Good Men Project.